Some Text

 • Go to a Doctor or Medical Clinic: The most common way is to visit a doctor or a place like a clinic.
 You make an appointment, talk to them about your worries, and they will tell you which tests you need based on your history.

-• Thrive+ and Other Clinics: Places like Thrive+ and local clinics also offer STD testing.
+• ThriVe and Other Clinics: Places like ThriVe Metro East and local clinics also offer STD testing.
 They are known for being private, affordable, and kind.
 Just find one near you and make an appointment.
-You can get tested for STDs at Thrive+ at no-cost, and no judgment.
-Call us today if you’d like to get some peace of mind.
+You can get an STI test at no-cost, and no judgment.
+Call us today if you’d like to get some peace of mind..

-• Free Testing Events: Sometimes there are events where you can get tested for STDs for free or a small fee.
-They often happen during STD Awareness Month in April.
+• Free Testing Events: Sometimes there are events where you can be tested for sexually transmitted infections for free or a small fee.
+They often happen during STI Awareness Month in April.
 You can find out about these events from your local health department or community groups.
-You can always get tested for STDs at Thrive+ for no cost, whenever you need it.
+You can always get a test at ThriVe Metro East for no cost, whenever you need it.

 • School or College Health Centers: If you’re a student, your school or college might have a health center that offers STD testing.
 Check with them to see if they provide this service.

 • Public Health Departments: Local health departments usually have STD testing and counseling.
 These services are often free or low-cost.
-You can look up your local health department online or call them to find out where and when you can get tested.
-STD testing is always no-cost at Thrive+.
+You can look up your local health department online or call them to find out where and when you can get a test.
+STD testing is always no-cost at ThriVe.

-When you get tested, it’s important to be honest with the healthcare provider about your sexual history and any problems you might be having.
+When you’re getting an STI test, it’s important to be honest with the healthcare provider about your sexual history and any symptoms you might be having.
 That way, they can tell you which tests you need and what to do next if you have an STD.
+The test could be a urine strip or involve a blood draw, or anal swab.
+It’s usually quick and easy.

 Your privacy is important.
 The law requires healthcare providers to keep your test results private.
 You can talk to the healthcare provider or testing place about it before you get tested for STDs if you’re concerned.

-Getting tested for STDs is smart.
-You can visit a doctor or clinic, use at-home kits, find free testing events, check with your school’s health center, or talk to your local health department.
-No matter which way you choose, getting tested helps you know about your health and do something about it.
-Don’t be afraid to ask questions or seek help – your health matters, Thrive+ is here to help.
-If you’re worried about having an STD, come visit us today to get a no-cost STD test.
+Getting tested is smart.
+You can visit a doctor or clinic, find free testing events, check with your school’s health center, or talk to your local health department.
+No matter which way you choose, STI testing helps you know about your health and do something about it.
+Don’t be afraid to ask questions or seek help – your health matters, ThriVe is here to help.
+If you’re worried about having an STD, come visit us today to get a no-cost STI test.

 Call Now to speak to a nurse or pre-abortion advocate